 For speed and response time, our only reliable source of information were the Review Signal 2019 WordPress Performance Benchmarks.
 Its writer, Kevin Ohashi, goes into great detail regarding the methodology and approach he takes for the testing.
 Of the test results that are available, we used the ones from the <$25/month and $25–50/month tiers.
 We then compounded this information with the software and hardware criteria that the web hosting community at large agrees increases overall speed.

-Our main source of uptime information was, again, the Review Signal 2019 WordPress Performance Benchmarks.
+Our main source of uptime information was, again, the 2019 and 2020 Review Signal WordPress Performance Benchmarks.
 However, in this case we were able to find data from other sources, as well.
-These include the CodeInWP’s 2019 web host comparison tests, the Hosting Fact 2018 Case-Study, and HRANK’s uptime statistics.
+These include the CodeInWP’s 2019 web host comparison and HRANK’s uptime statistics.

 First impressions can make or break a purchase.
 Likewise, your first experience with a web host’s platform and their support team is crucial.
 We looked for hosts with more responsive support lines and a user interface that’s easy to understand and navigate.